xaderfos/uxntal-mode/README.md

 A bare bones emacs major mode for [Uxntal](https://wiki.xxiivv.com/site/uxntal.html), the programming language of the [Uxn stack-machine](https://wiki.xxiivv.com/site/uxn.html).

-I have tried to replicate the [Sublime Text highlight rules](https://git.sr.ht/~rabbits/uxn/tree/master/item/etc/tal.sublime-syntax) already include in Uxn.
+I have tried to replicate the [Sublime Text highlight rules](https://git.sr.ht/~rabbits/uxn/tree/master/item/etc/tal.sublime-syntax) already include in Uxn but multiline comments are not supported yet.

-Multiline comments are not supported yet (even though I'm not sure if they should be anyway?)

 I have never written an emacs mode before, so please be kind <3